-Congress for New Urbanism, The California Endowment
+PARTNERS Congress for New Urbanism, The California Endowment

-City Fabrick refined and expanded upon the report with the Shoreline Drive: Highways to Boulevard proposal, going into great detail of the past, present and potential future for a Shoreline Drive.
-A number of the reports features and considerations are being considered and implemented including temporary reconfiguration of roadway for traffic calming and reconsideration of the Shoemaker Bridge Replacement project to include new park space and active transportation improvements.
+City Fabrick refined and expanded upon the CNU Transportation Summit, drafting a Highways to Boulevard proposal for Shoreline Drive, going into detail of the past, present and potential future for a Shoreline Drive.
+A number of elements from the proposal are being considered and implemented including temporary reconfiguration of Shoreline Drive toward the waterfront for traffic calming and reconsideration of the Shoemaker Bridge Replacement project to include new park space and active transportation improvements.